Genozip telemetry service

 How to enable or disable Telemetry?

-if you have a paid license, you will be asked to choose during license activation whether or not you permit telemetry.
-If you do choose to do so, it will greatly help us improve Genozip for your specific use case.
+When you activate your license you will be asked to choose whether or not you permit telemetry.
 You can always switch telemetry on or off by re-activating using genozip --activate.

-If telemetry is disabled, you can still send telemetry for a single compression by using genozip --telemetry.
+If telemetry is disabled, you can still send telemetry for a specific compression using genozip --telemetry.

-If you are using a Student or Evaluation license, telemetry is always enabled.
+If you are using an Evaluation license, telemetry is always enabled.

 Data collected